 Advance Pay -- Soldiers are advised not to take or spend advance pay unless it is absolutely essential.
-Advance pay will be deducted monthly from your pay.
-This means, you will have less to live on every month until it's paid in full.
+Advance pay will be deducted monthly from your pay going forward.
+This means you will have less to live on every month until it's paid back in full.
 Soldiers are advised not to take advance pay to purchase a stereo or car or something you just want.
 Be even more cautious of considering casual pay.

-Dislocation Allowance (DLA) is paid at a fixed rate for each grade.
-You can request an advance of your DLA before departing your old permanent duty station, if your dependents are actually traveling with you.
+Dislocation Allowance -- This money is paid at a fixed rate for each grade.
+You can request an advance of your DLA before departing your old permanent duty station if your dependents are traveling with you.
 This is paid at 80% of the entitlement.
-The remainder of the entitlement will be paid when you inprocess into your new permanent duty station.
+The remainder of the entitlement will be paid when you inprocess into your new PDS.
 You can also wait until you arrive at your new duty station to claim DLA.

-Travel Pay: This is based on the distance from old permanent duty station to new permanent duty station and can be requested prior to departure from old permanent duty station.
+Travel Pay – These funds are based on the distance from your old PDS to your new PDS and can be requested prior to departure from the old PDS.

-Your local transportation office must approve a DITY move.
+Your local transportation office must approve a do it yourself move.

 The Financial Readiness Program provides the tools to develop skills for healthy money management as well as making informed decisions with finances and as a consumer.
 FRP personnel can work with you to prepare a personalized budget and spending plan designed to make life easier.
 FRP provides a variety of services that focus on improving soldiers' and their families' financial status and their abilities to perform as informed customers.